Sensor Attack Detection Method for Encrypted State Observers: Encrypted Attack Detection

 where $\bar{H}^{(j)}$ is the $j$-th row of $\bar{H}$, $b_z(t)\in\bbZ_q^l$ is the state with the initial value $b_\ini\in\bbZ_q^l$, $b_v(t)\in\bbZ_q^{m+p}$ is the input, and $b_r(t)\in\bbZ_q$ is the output.

-Without loss of generality, we assume that $q$ is a prime, so that $\bbZ_q$ becomes a field \cite[Chapter~2.3]{Hung12}.
+Throughout this section, we choose $q$ to be prime, so that $\bbZ_q$ becomes a field.
 This allows us to use standard linear algebraic notions (e.g., rank, linear independence, matrix inversion), which have been developed for arbitrary fields in \cite[Chapter~1]{Frie14}.
 Consequently, we can define the relative degree of \eqref{eq:bDyn}, analogously to \cite{Khal96}, as the smallest integer $\nu\ge 1$ that satisfies

 Although $\nu$ depends on the index $j$, we omit its dependency for notational simplicity; the same convention applies to all scalars and matrices in this subsection.